When we talk about RA, we rarely talk about rheumatoid arthritis foot pain and how it affects millions of people worldwide.

 - Lateral Drift – toes drift outward over time.

 - Rheumatoid nodules – small, firm lumps that form under the feet.

 Since we have no cure for RA, the best way to help relieve symptoms and reduce flare-ups is through treatments.

 Here are some natural treatments you can use to help with Rheumatoid Arthritis foot pain:

 RICE Method (Rest, Ice, Compression, Elevation)

-- It is a simple technique that reduce inflammation of the feet and reduce the pain.
+It is a simple technique that reduces inflammation of the feet and reduces pain.